 Fires have become a near yearly reliable phenomenon in Borneo.
 The recent years’ extreme events have resulted in millions of hectares of orangutan habitat being destroyed.
 More close to home OFI has battled fires in and around our protected areas and release camps and forests.
 These efforts often involve reassigning OFI staff from patrolling and even orangutan care to teams of front line fire fighting.
 Our brave staff use local traditional methods to cut fire breaks in the peat swamp forest to stop fires from spreading.
 Long lengths of hose are carried into remote areas to douse fires deep within the peat which often smolder until a propper rain comes.
 Our forest protection fund goes towards providing personal protective gear, fire fighting equipment, and transport for these teams as well as funding extra patrolling during fire season to prevent fires from entering our areas.

 Regrowing the forest

 Also, due to the devastating wildfires that have become more frequent in Borneo (most notably in 2015), we have lost large areas of forest to the flames.
 To restore ecological health to these areas and make them more attractive to orangutans and other wildlife species, we have launched an ambitious reforestation initiative.
-To date, we have planted over 370,000 native tree seedlings to areas ravaged by wildfires and other causes of forest degradation.
+To date, we have planted over 480,000 native tree seedlings in areas ravaged by wildfires and other causes of forest degradation.
 Our seedlings are showing high rates of survival and we are very hopeful about regrowing the forest.
-Together with our guard and patrol posts and firefighting, these activities constitute the ‘protect’ part of our ‘Purchase and Protect’ program.
+Together with our guard and patrol posts and firefighting, these activities constitute a very important part of our ‘Forest Protection’ program.

 Turner, I. M., & Corlett, R. T. (1996).
 The conservation value of small, isolated fragments of lowland tropical rain forest.
 Trends in ecology & evolution, 11(8), 330-333.